KarimLakra/Python_communication_Bluetooth/README.md

 If you get this steps done, you can move to the next example, which uses a CLI to replace the (IDE) serial monitor.

-This example uses the miniterm to listen to a specific port: https://pyserial.readthedocs.io/en/latest/tools.html#module-serial.tools.miniterm
+This example uses the <a href="https://pyserial.readthedocs.io/en/latest/tools.html#module-serial.tools.miniterm" target=_blank>miniterm</a> to listen to a specific port.

 - Before opening the Miniterm-listen-to-COM.bat, change the port number that you used for the serial monitor.
 - Open Miniterm-listen-to-COM.bat